TCOTC/siyuan-ttf-HarmonyOS_Sans_SC-and-Twemoji/README.md

 ### Notice

-This plugin may not be compatible with other fonts or Emoji plugins in the bazaar.
+This plugin may not be compatible with other fonts or Emoji plugins in the bazaar, please disable other fonts or Emoji plugins when using this plugin.

 ### Acknowledgments